k0retux/fuddly/docs/source/tutorial.rst

 Using ``fuddly`` simple UI: ``FuzzShell``
 =========================================

-.. todo:: To be updated further to new project-centric fuddly
-          reorganization

 A simple UI---called FuzzShell---allows to interact with ``fuddly`` in an easy way.
 In this tutorial we present the usual commands that can be used during a fuzzing session.
 But first we have to launch it by